jbclements/racket-handin-client/README.md

 There's a tag for each class.

-use git tag -m "message" to tag the commit, then push.
+use git tag -m "message" <name-of-tag> to tag the commit, then push.

+E.G.

+git tag -m "2194 handin client" 2194-csc430 git push origin 2194-csc430

 ## Old: